-As for smart contracts, or algorithmically pegged stablecoins, auditing them is a simple process as you can simply consult their smart contract code.
+As for smart contracts, or algorithmically pegged stablecoins, it makes auditing a simple process as you can simply consult the smart contract code.

 However, there are also some drawbacks to this system as smart contract controlled stablecoins are more volatile simply due to their nature.

 This means that they must manipulate the supply of their coins to adjust the price.